TABLE OF CONTENTS |

 Some filters accept parameters, while others do not.
 The default and at_least filters do accept parameters, while the round filter does not.

-Note that data formatting is very important in Liquid!
+Note: Data formatting is very important in Liquid!
 Some variables will be string or text variables, while others will be numeric.
 If you are inputting a text parameter for a variable, you’ll want to enclose the parameter in either single or double straight quotation marks (for example, default: 'friend' or default: "friend").
 If your fallback is a word that includes an apostrophe in it, such as “y’all”, enclose it in double quotation marks to ensure Liquid doesn’t read your apostrophe as a closing quotation mark and throw an error!
 The default filter can also be applied to numeric variables, and can also accept numeric parameters – for example, default: 10 can be applied to numeric variables.

 Please be aware that Liquid accepts straight (' or ") quotation marks only – so if you copy and paste your Liquid formatting into STWT from somewhere else and get an error, it may be that you pasted in curly (‘ or “) quotation marks!
 Try deleting and retyping the quotations in STWT itself to correct for this.